swendt57/dental_costs_refactor/README.md

 ### Deployment

 The website is currently deployed on Heroku at https://dental-costs.herokuapp.com/
-These instructions are for the inital deployment of the app.
+These instructions are for the initial deployment of the app.
 1. From the terminal, log into Heroku > heroku login
 2. Verify that both Profile and requirements.txt files are both up-to-date.
 The requirements file can be updated by running this on the terminal > pip3 freeze --local > requirements.txt